 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Trust's net loss on refunding and employer contributions related to pensions are the only items that qualify for reporting in this category.
+The trust has deferred outflows for net loss on refunding and pension activity that qualify for reporting in this category.

 The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Trust has deferred inflows for pension activity that qualifies for reporting in this category.
+The Trust has deferred inflows for pension activity and service concession arrangements that qualify for reporting in this category.

 See also Note 5 for more information on the pension deferred resources.
+See also Note 10 for more information on the service concession arrangement deferred resources.